sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 be lot of common content between two different commits.
 Since we make full backup of directory content with each backup we are not using space efficiently.

-There are different ways to solve this issue.
-But `sheep` will follow Git.
+## Trying a better implementation: intuitive attempt
+The intuitive solution here is just store only the differences (diff).
+When we say differences between the snapshots we need to focus on:

+- Differences in content (edits to file contents)
+- Differences in directory structure (add/remove directories)

+Let's say we model the diff as a function that brings the parent commit's snapshot to the child commit's.
+And store this function in some serialized format that we can apply later to reconstruct a version.
+Space problem solved.
+But this method has a major effect in performance for the user intent: going back to a previous revision.
+Because to reconstruct a previous revision of a file we have to go back to it's origin commit, and reapply all the differences down its lineage chain until the final version is constructed.
+Essentially reconstruction per file becomes O(ND) time complexity where N is the length of the lineage chain and D is size of the diff (in worst case D is the size of the file itself).

+This is an alright solution if we just want to archive, but we can do better for `sheep`.

-### Better implementation - the Git way
+### Better implementation:  just like git
 To find a better way, we remind ourselves a property from the naive implementation.
 The snapshot that got backed up (in to .sheep/objects/&lt;hash&gt;) is never going to be modified by another commit.
 The **snapshots are immutable**.
-This means we can use a functional data structure to represent the snapshots, which opens up for the great deal of literature on implementations with much better space and time complexity than our naive implementation.
+Hence we can use a functional data structure to represent the snapshots, which opens up for the great deal of literature on implementations with much better space and time complexity than our naive implementation.
 On that note
 [Purely Functional Data Structures by C. Okasaki](https://www.cs.cmu.edu/~rwh/theses/okasaki.pdf) is a must read.